-Kim works full time as a probono domestic engineer (stay-at-home mom).
+Kim works full time as a stay-at-home mom.
 She has been not only the primary caregiver for their children, but Denzil’s biggest support and best encouragement.
-Kim is now starting to study/train as an Educational Assistant as she launches a new career path.
+Kim is now starting to train as an educational assistant.

-Denzil has been a police officer with the RCMP (in Alberta) since 2011.
-He served as a frontline officer for 8.5 years, and then transferred to a General Investigation & Serious Crime Section, where he has been working since July 2019.
+Denzil has been a police officer with the RCMP in Alberta since 2011.
+He served as a frontline officer for 8 years and then transferred to a General Investigation and Serious Crime section, where he has been since July 2019.

 Bruce and Sheryl Ewanysyhn

 Come be encouraged by speakers who will discuss the unique issues faced by officers’ families and share insights from God’s Word.
-Registration is now closed for the Canadian Law Enforcement Seminar in Pomeroy Kananaskis Mountain Lodge on October 30-31, 2022.
+Registration is now open for the Canadian Law Enforcement Seminar at the Hockley Valley Resort on March 26 – 27, 2023.